MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > [!NOTE]
 >
-> - Process capacity and unattended RPA capacity have been combined in a single capacity pool and have exactly the same role within the Power Automate platform.
+> Process capacity and unattended RPA capacity have been combined in a single capacity pool and have exactly the same role within the Power Automate platform.
-> - Manual allocation of the process capacity, or legacy Unattended RPA capacity, to the machine will be released in Q2 2024.

 ## Unattended RPA capacity overview

-The '**Unattended RPA capacity overview**' pie chart helps you understand the capacity consumption within the environment, lets you know if there's still capacity to scale-up in the future, and alerts you when the utilized capacity is exceeding environment capacity (= overage).
+The **Unattended RPA capacity overview** pie chart helps you understand the capacity consumption within the environment, lets you know if there's still capacity to scale-up in the future, and alerts you when the utilized capacity is exceeding environment capacity (= overage).

 ![Process capacity overview](media/capacity-utilization/unattended-capacity-overview.png)